 Your HSE credential is your ticket to a college education!
 In case you took an adult education prep course through your local community college, it will get pretty easy for you to continue your academic education at that college because you qualify for credit-bearing programs and courses.

 If you’re thinking about joining the armed forces, keep in mind that all branches of the army prefer high school diploma holders over GED graduates.
-So in that case, you still might want to get a high school degree after you’ve earned your GED!
+So, in that case, you still might want to get a high school degree after you’ve earned your GED!

 When you want to go to another school, please note that the HSE (high school equivalency) diploma is recognized nationally and accepted across the nation by practically all institutions of higher education, not just in the state where you earned your diploma!

-GED and HiSET and the U.S. Military
+GED, HiSET, and the U.S. Military

-All local, state, and federal agencies, including the U.S. military, recognize and accept the diploma that’s issued upon successful completion of the HiSET or GED exam as the equivalent to a standard high school diploma.
+All local, state, and federal agencies, including the U.S. military, recognize and accept the diploma that’s issued upon successful completion of the HiSET or GED exam as the equivalent of a standard high school diploma.
 However, as stated before, the military prefers high school grads over people with the GED Diploma.

 Federal agencies such as the Departments of Education, the Department of Labor, and the Job Corps also recognize the HiSET (simply short for High School Equivalency Test) as a legitimate way to earn a U.S. high school equivalent degree.
 So get your diploma and report to the armed forces!

-Employers and employability
+Employers and Employability

-Today, most jobs, even at the entry-level, require that you hold at least a high school or equivalent diploma.
+Today, most jobs, even at the entry level, require that you hold at least a high school or equivalent diploma.
 Your state-issued HSE diploma will show an employer that you master career- and college-readiness skills and knowledge at a level similar to what they would expect of high school graduates.